Food Safe Glazes

 Cat fountains must absolutely have food safe glazes, but what makes a glaze food safe?
 It is not simply a matter of containing no lead, rather, as is explained below, there are a several factors which determine if a glaze is indeed food safe.
 How can you know?

-We base all our glaze recipes on the principles laid down by the incredibly extensive research of scientists/potters, Ron Roy and John Hesselberth as expressed in their book, Mastering Cone Six Glazes, which provides recipes for base glazes which can then be used to create a variety of new glazes.
+We base all our glaze recipes on the principles laid down by the incredibly extensive research and experimentation of scientists/potters, Ron Roy and John Hesselberth as expressed in their book, Mastering Cone Six Glazes, which provides recipes for base glazes which can then be used to create a variety of new glazes.

-Before you buy a cat fountain from somewhere else try to verify that the potter knows exactly what is in his glazes and that they are safe.
+Before you buy a cat fountain from anywhere try to verify that the potter knows exactly what is in his glazes and that they are safe.
 If he doesn’t make them himself, he doesn’t know and neither can you.
 Naturally, making our own glazes from scratch takes time.
 It takes a lot of time.
 The various minerals must be carefully weighed out, one by one, using a gram scale.
 There are normally from 5 to 9 components in one glaze and we usually make 10,000 grams dry weight at a time if we are sure of the glaze.
 (If we’re testing then we make 500 grams.)
 The mixture is then dry mixed, added to water and wet mixed.
-It is then screened through a 60 mesh sieve and mixed again before using.
+It is then screened through an 80 mesh sieve and mixed again before using.

 Most studio potters brush or dip their ware to apply the glaze.
 We have found neither approach satisfactory for the creation of our cat fountains.
 Instead, we spray our glazes.
 We use a spray booth with a high powered vent fan.
 We wear protective gear and with this method we are able to produce beautiful finishes on our cat fountains while insuring our own well being.
 This is important not only for the appearance of our pieces.
 A very smooth surface is also easier to clean and keep clean.